 - Sterilize all used pots

 - Use NEW potting mix to fill trays

 - Clean all tools

-- Use a heating pad under trays to warm soil to 70-75°F for indoor plant production. - Wait until garden soil has reached optimal temperature for germination before planting outdoors (usually >50 degrees)In Cowlitz County, wait until the first week of June to plant seedlings outdoors! - Water to keep it moist but not soggy.
+- Use a heating pad under trays to warm soil to 70-75°F for indoor plant production.

+- Wait until garden soil has reached optimal temperature for germination before planting outdoors (usually >50 degrees) - Water to keep it moist but not soggy.
 Use pots with drainage holes.
-I prefer to water from below - Keep hoses and water heads off the floor. - Use clean WARM WATER (68 77 F) - When seedling has 2 or 3 sets of true leaves (about 6 weeks)-they should be repotted in a larger pot with potting soil if you started in very small seed cells.
-If desired, you can water with a complete water soluble fertilizer at 1/4 strength once a week.
-I like fish emulsion (around 5-1-1 N-P-K), or you can use something similar to Miracle Grow (but very diluted!)
+I prefer to Water from below - Keep hoses and water heads off the floor. - Use clean WARM WATER (68 77 F) - When seedling has 2 or 3 sets of true leaves--about 6 weeks--complete water soluble fertilizer at 1/4 strength once a week..
+I like fish emulsion (around 5-1-1 N-P-K) - Provide 12-16 HOURS OF LIGHT from a fluorescent or grow light or LED to seedlings-Must be 1-2 inches above the TOP OF THE SEEDLINGS.